-The Reader adversely affect performance of 900 MHz devices.
-These devices also may degrade performance of the Reader.

-- Antennas on other Readers operating in close proximity may interfere with one another, thus degrading performance of the Readers. - Interference from other antennas may be eliminated or reduced by using either one or both of the following strategies: - w Affected antennas may be synchronized by a separate user application using a time-multiplexing strategy. - w Antenna power can be reduced by reconfiguring the RF Transmit Power setting for the Reader.
+- The reader adversely affects performance of 900 MHz devices.
+These devices also may degrade performance of the reader. - Antennas on other readers operating in close proximity may interfere with one another, thus degrading performance of the readers. - Interference from other antennas may be eliminated or reduced by using either one or both of the following strategies: - Affected antennas may be synchronized by a separate user application using a timemultiplexing strategy. - Antenna power can be reduced by reconfiguring the RF Transmit Power setting for the reader.

-Performance tests conducted under typical operating conditions at your site are recommended to help you optimize system performance.
+NOTE: Performance tests conducted under typical operating conditions at your site are recommended to help optimize system performance.